mazidefied/malvinci/README.md

 # Install dependencies
 $ python3 , pip
 $ py -3 -m pip install -r requirements.txt
-$ in order to change the drive you accesing use this parametre change_drive?drive=$Drive
+# in order to change the drive you accesing use this parameter change_drive?drive=$Drive

 # Building the payload